rspatz/Insure-Landing-Page/README.md

 to properly align the top navigation button with the links.
 I have since used this to align icons and other elements on other FrontEnd Mentor projects that I had been having problems with.

+### My Process
+1. First I mark up the content using semantic HTML5
+2. Next, I apply the base styles in CSS3 as well as the custom font stack
+3. Then I add the images
+4. Next, I build out the design, working from the top down, including the mobile version
+5. Finally, I apply JavaScript for the mobile navigation, form validation, etc.

 ### Continued Development

 Thanks again to Florin Pop, I have learned how to create a simple mobile navigation using JavaScript, which I am applying to several FrontEnd Mentor projects.
 I am going to practice this technique until it